Narrow-Code/WIG-Android/README.md

 - Click **Login**
 ---

-## Ownership Features <a name="ownership-features"></a>
+## Ownership Table Features <a name="ownership-table-features"></a>
-Ownerships are the direct connection between an Item and an Owner.

-Each Ownership has Location and Quantity for inventory tracking.
+Ownership Table is able to be accessed via the Scanner View page, by clicking on the QR code icon, located in the top right hand corner of the app.

 ### Add New Ownership <a name="add-new-ownership"></a>
 There are two ways to add an Ownership to the inventory.